News: Rotary Club of Louisville

 RECENT UPDATES

-Please register by Monday, May 5th HERE.
+Please register by Monday, July 7th, HERE.

 There is a $5 meeting fee for those who choose not to purchase a meal - this will include a dessert and tea/coffee/water and, of course, a fantastic program.
 You can pay $5 cash, check or scan the QR code at check-in to pay with a credit card.

-Click HERE to view Speaker Bio.
+Click read more to view the Speaker Bio.

 Read More